 Mitchell's satyr butterfly (Neonympha mitchellii mitchellii)

 The Mitchell's satyr (Neonympha mitchellii mitchellii, pronounced say-ter) is one of the world's rarest butterflies, found only in Michigan and Indiana.
-Mitchell's satyr is a dark, chocolate brown, medium-sized butterfly with a wing span that ranges from 1.5 to 1.75 inches (3.8-4.4 cm).
+Mitchell's satyr is a dark, chocolate brown, medium-sized butterfly with a wing span that ranges from 1.5 to 1.75 inches (3.8 to 4.4 centimeters).
 The undersides of the wings contain a row of four to five black, yellow-ringed eyespots, with the central three eyespots on the hindwing being the largest.
-Two orange bands encircle the eyespots.;
+Two orange bands encircle the eyespots.

 Mitchell's satyr adult butterflies typically fly between the third week of June to third week of July.

 Mitchell's satyr is an endangered species.
 The biggest threat to the continued survival of this species is habitat loss and modification.
 Satyrs need a special kind of wetland habitat found in prairie fens, described below.
 Many of the fens occupied by the satyr have been altered or drained for agriculture or development.
 Wetland alteration also has also lead to invasion by exotic plant species which make the wetland unsuitable for satyrs.
 In addition, natural processes that may be important for maintaining suitable satyr habitat, such as wildfires, changes in water levels and chemistry, and flooding from beaver (Castor canadensis) activity, have been virtually eliminated or altered throughout the species' range.